KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-creating-classes.md

 Predefined classes like `PVector` are useful, but you'll likely encounter situations where you need a set of fields that are not captured by any existing classes.
 For example, `PVector` gives you `x` and `y` fields, but what if you also wanted your object to contain `r`, `g`, and `b` fields so each instance had its own color?

-This tutorial teaches you how to define your own classes, which lets you group any set of fields you can think of.
+This tutorial teaches you how to define your own classes, which lets you group together any set of fields you can think of.

 # State